pfirsich/jprof/README.md

 end
 ```

-Then calling `prof.write("myfile.prof")` will save a file to your applications save directory using [fperrad/lua-MessagePack](https://github.com/fperrad/lua-MessagePack), which you can analyze in the viewer:
+These are then saved to a file in your application's save directory using [fperrad/lua-MessagePack](https://github.com/fperrad/lua-MessagePack), which you can analyze in the viewer:

 ![Time mode](https://user-images.githubusercontent.com/2214632/32568512-c2a04ec8-c4be-11e7-8964-cda8d96f4e9e.png)